weaveworks/scope/site/installing.md

 **Install Scope on Your Cluster**

-You can run Scope natively in your Kubernetes cluster using `kubectl` with launch URL as show below.
+You can run Scope natively in your Kubernetes cluster using `kubectl` with a launch URL as show below.

-The simplest way to get the latest release of Scope deployed onto a Kubernetes cluster is the following:
+The simplest way to get the latest release of Scope deployed onto a Kubernetes cluster is by running the following:

     kubectl create -f 'https://cloud.weave.works/launch/k8s/weavescope.yaml' --validate=false

-This runs a recent Scope image from the Docker Hub and will launch a probe onto every node as well as a single app.
+This runs a recent Scope image from the Docker Hub and launches a probe onto every node as well as a single app.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

 Allowable parameters for the launcher URL: